ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables or disables skipping insertion of extra data.

 When writing data, ClickHouse throws an exception if input data contain columns that do not exist in the target table.
-If skipping is enabled, ClickHouse doesn’t insert extra data and doesn’t throw an exception.
+If skipping is enabled, ClickHouse does not insert extra data and does not throw an exception.

 Supported formats: